 What is SAIL?

-SAIL is the platform in which Dutch and internationally oriented organizations in the Netherlands focusing on international higher education, research and capacity building are organised.
-The platform addresses the generation and dissemination of knowledge on inclusive sustainable development around the world with a focus on the Global South and emerging economies.
+SAIL is a platform where Dutch internationally oriented organizations who focus on international higher education, research and capacity building come together.
+The platform addresses the generation and dissemination of knowledge on inclusive sustainable development with a specific focus on the Global South and emerging economies.
 SAIL institutes facilitate the bridging of knowledge between the North and the South, the South and the South and the North and the North.
-SAIL enhances in this way the capacities of people, organisations and institutions, thus contributing to the creation of a more just and sustainable world.
+SAIL enhances in this way the capacities of people, organizations and institutions, an contributes to the creation of a more just and sustainable world.

 The SAIL institutes are: